ONLINE-PROCTORED FOUNDATION EXAM CHECKLIST

 Note: Students in mainland China, Hong Kong, Taiwan, Malaysia, Singapore or Vietnam are permitted to use their national ID card, even though no signature is present.

-You will not be allowed to take personal belongings into the testing room, other than a calculator if required.
+You will not be allowed to take personal belongings into the testing room.
 Personal belongings include, but are not limited to:

 - some items of clothing and jewellery – for example, jackets, large pieces of jewellery, or jewellery that could disturb others by making a noise